sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 k drain controlplane --ignore-daemonsets

-## upgrade the control plane compoonent
+## upgrade the control plane components
-## check the docs for upgradimg kubeadm
+## check the docs for admin with kubeadm

 https://v1-30.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/

+//kubeadm ---> master components -----> kubelets --------> workernodes

+apt update

-apt-get upgrade -y kubeadm=1.12.0-00
+//install and upgrade the kubeadm apt-get upgrade -y kubeadm=1.12.0-00

-kubeadm upgrade apply v1.12.0
+//now, update all the control components kubeadm upgrade apply 1.12.0

+//Check for the new plan with the update kubeadm upgrade plan

 ## upgrade the kubelet if on master nodes
 apt-get upgrade -y kubelet=1.12.0-00

 systemctl restart kubelet

+k get nodes
 ## workers node not updated yet

 ## update them one after the other